 3 The medical school offers community-facing courses or events at least once every year.

 2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.

-1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
+The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.

 0 The medical school has not offered such community-facing courses or events.

-Score explanation: Einstein has not offered community-facing courses or events regarding planetary health.
+Score explanation: The University of Glasgow took the unique advantage of COP26 to host climate-related events and courses for the community.
+Unfortunately, the medical school did not seem involved in the planning of these, and none were directly related to planetary health.
+The Centre for Sustainable Solutions also hosted regular 'Connect with Climate Change' events, where academics, students, public and businesses can share ideas and views on a range of climate change topics.

 3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
 2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
 1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.
 0 Students do not regularly receive communications about planetary health or sustainable healthcare.
-Score explanation: Finstein does not send out regular communications relating to planetary health or

-Score explanation: Einstein does not send out regular communications relating to planetary health or sustainable healthcare.

-4. De oes the institution or main affiliated hospital trust engage in professional education activities targe eting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career?
+Plan more most Glas Deve Score explanation: Medical school communication updates occasionally publicise events related to Planetary Health or Climate Change.
+This was particularly the case during COP26, where there were more events of this type and where the university encouraged staff/ students to get involved.
+Whilst most of these events are planned by student-led societies (Students for Global Health, Global Goals Glasgow, GUEST), there does seem to be an increase in staff involvement, with U21 Sustainable Development Goals workshops, and staff work around sustainability being advertised as well.
+There is, however, no regular communication on planetary health or sustainable healthcare.
+4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career?
 2 Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health.
-1 Yes, the institution or main affiliated hospital trust offers one course relating to planetary health stitution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers
+1 Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers